How to Plant Rootballed Yew Hedging

-• Beware of proper clay.
-You will need to deal with the drainage problem clay presents before planting any hedge, Yew included.
-Almost any plant will die in standing water, which is what happens if you dig a trench in clay.
+Beware of heavy clay in areas where water collects.
+You will need to deal with the drainage problem clay presents before planting almost any hedge, except for water loving plants like Willow, Hazel, and Dogwood.
+Almost any other hedging will die in standing water, which is what happens if you dig a trench in clay.
 Fixing the problem may require professional advice and is not the subject of this advice - just be aware of the danger.

 3. Stand the rootballs in the trench.